 In 2015, the position of Director to the T.I.C. was created.
 Mr Roland Chavasse joined the association on January 1st 2016 as first Director to the T.I.C.

 The T.I.C.
 ‘Bulletin’ has been published quarterly since February 1975 starting as a simple fourpage issue which gradually expanded into a regular eight-page publication.
 In black and white for the first 71 issues, colour was introduced in September 1992.
 Issue 146 of June 2011 was the last to be distributed in hard copy.
 Since September 2011, the Bulletin has been published in electronic format.

-There have been over 160 issues to date.
+There have been over 170 issues to date.
 In addition to providing in print some of the presentations made at the T.I.C. meetings and reporting on the activities of the T.I.C., articles have been published covering many facets of the tantalum and niobium businesses from mining to the use in end-products, as well as periodic analyses of the supply and demand conditions of the market.
 The Bulletin was edited by Mr Graham Brown from 1975 to 1985.
-After that date, the Technical Promotion Officers took over the role and, later, the Bulletin was edited by the Secretary General.
+After that date, the Technical Promotion Officers took over the role and, later, the Bulletin was edited by the Secretary General, then the Director.

 At first, two General Assemblies were held in each year.
 The first six took place in Brussels, where precious help with the organisation was provided by Mr Paul Leynen.
 Then, in 1977, a meeting was held in Winnipeg, Canada, where the T.I.C. was invited by Mr Herman Becker-Fluegel to tour the mine of the Tantalum Mining Corporation of Canada (Tanco) at Bernic Lake.